mepster/mfeldmanlab.github.io/_pages/students.md

 ## Javier Blanco Portillo
 ##### [Twitter](https://twitter.com/JavierBioBlanco) | [Google Scholar](https://scholar.google.co.uk/citations?user=4bo4uK8AAAAJ&hl=en&oi=sra)

-<a href=https://scholar.google.co.uk/citations?user=4bo4uK8AAAAJ&hl=en&oi=sra>Google Scholar</a>

-Javier graduated from the Undergraduate Program in Genomic Sciences at UNAM, and from the Integrative Biology Masters program at LANGEBIO, Cinvestav.

-Here, he joined the Moreno Lab
+Javier graduated from the Undergraduate Program in Genomic Sciences at UNAM in 2016, and from the Integrative Biology Masters program at LANGEBIO, Cinvestav in 2019.
+Here, he joined [Andrés Moreno's lab] (www.morenolab.org) to work on answering historical questions with population genetics data from underrepresented populations, particularly from the Americas and the Pacific.

 <img width="300" alt="kayla" src="/images/javier.jpeg">